fbpx

 Next Level Kitchen Countertops

 The customization options don’t stop there.
 There is also opportunity to raise or lower the countertop height an inch or so.
-“If you’re a little taller and you’d like to go up an inch, we can do it.”
+“If you’re a little taller and you’d like to go up an inch, we can do it,” Ashley says.
 This might mean adjusting your cabinetry since the standard size for lower cabinets is designed for countertops of standard thickness.

 Choosing thick countertops not only creates a spectacular looking kitchen, it also opens up all sorts of customization options for your family.

-If you find yourself pausing on countertop spreads in magazines or are thinking about a kitchen remodel, why not set up a time to talk to Ashley?
-If you’re hoping to learn more about the remodeling process, join us for an upcoming virtual webinar.
-There’s inspiration to be found in the Normandy Remodeling photo galleries.
-We share design ideas on Instagram and Facebook and welcome you to follow along with us.
+If you find yourself pausing on countertop spreads in magazines, or are constantly adding countertops to a board on Pinterest, or have just been thinking about a kitchen remodel, why not set up a time to talk to Ashley?
+There is a wide spread of inspiration to be found in the Normandy Remodeling photo galleries.
+And we also share design ideas on Instagram, Facebook, Pinterest and TikTok and welcome you to follow along with us.

 Light Up The Vanity